 Note that payment for all membership types can ONLY be made via our online system by credit or debit card.
 We do not accept payments via BACS or cheque.
 All members will automatically receive a VAT receipt for payments made.

 Note that when you join Landlord Law – this will set up a recurring payment so your membership continues smoothly.
-But you can cancel this whenever you wish.
+But you can cancel this whenever you wish to end your membership.

 Terms and conditions apply >> see here (the link will open in a new tab or window)